Steve-Reid/opinionated-nextjs-tailwind-styled-components-starter/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.tsx`.

 The `pages/api` directory mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+## Styling configurations

+This starter has been configure to accommodate both Tailwind and Styled Components styles syntax, or even Styled Components containing Tailwind classes syntax.

+You can refer to the [docs](https://github.com/ben-rogerson/twin.macro/tree/master/docs) in the twin.macro  repository for guidance.
 ## Eslint configurations

 Lint set according to Airbnb and NextJS style guides.